Julestar Dogs are registered with The Timber Dog Club UK.

 Timber Dog Club UK.

 This has been done to be clear and establish between them as it is especially important for our owners in countries who have bans and restrictions on wolf content.
 The Timber dogs have been developed from Northern Dog breeds, but it is thought that some may have wolf content back in the leniage which may alter the legal labelling in foreign countries.
-As this test is now readily available to all and becoming more popular, rather than risk misrepresentation, we are taking steps now to hopefully prevent any future issues arising.
+As this test is now readily available to all and becoming more popular, rather than risk misrepresentation, we have taken the steps now to hopefully prevent any future issues arising.

 We therefore ask, that anybody considering owning a puppy check with their relevant authorities if there are restrictions and if they extend to percentages (Low, Mid, High).
 So we can advise on which litters are acceptable for you.
+Any wolf content in our dogs is very low.

 The Northern Inuit and British Timber Dog are loyal and affectionate and get on well with children and other dogs, as with all breeds they should not be left unsupervised with young children as they can be boisterous in play and because they are big dogs, knock them over.
 They can be quite independant and strong willed.
 These breeds are not so work driven as sled dogs or huskies, but tend more to like being an interactive part of the family.